jose-amat/SAS-Viya-REST-APIs/README.md

 4) Have The Setting Cross-Origin Resource Sharing (CORS) option enabled (To enable this option you can follow the instructions on the [website](https://developer.sas.com/reference/cors/)).

 ## Registering a Client
-The  registration client is a unique process that we will do within the server to configure the client's name, client password, and even the validity time of each `access_token`.
+The  registration client is a unique process that we will do within the server to configure the client name, client password, and even the validity time of each `access_token`.

 ### Consul Token
 Go to your server and make sure you log in with a user of the sas group, or simply go as sudo: